commonsense/omcs/docs/developers/setup.rst

 -----------
 On Ubuntu, you can get the required packages with this command::

-  $ sudo apt-get install python-dev python-setuptools python-pip python-virtualenv build-essential git
+  $ sudo apt-get install python-dev python-setuptools python-pip python-virtualenv build-essential git python-numpy

 On Fedora, you can get the required packages by using::

-  $ sudo yum install python-devel python-setuptools python-pip python-virtualenv gcc make git
+  $ sudo yum install python-devel python-setuptools python-pip python-virtualenv gcc make git python-numpy

 That's all for the platform-specific stuff.
 Go on to :ref:`cross_platform`.